AnaghSharma/anaghsharma.github.io/_posts/2019-05-22-hyperlink-control.md

 	NSWorkspace.SharedWorkspace.OpenUrl(new NSUrl(href));
 }
 ```
-    * [NSWorkspace](https://developer.apple.com/documentation/appkit/nsworkspace){:target="_blank"}{:.active} is a workspace that can launch other apps and perform a variety of file-handling services.
+    * [NSWorkspace](https://developer.apple.com/documentation/appkit/nsworkspace){:target="_blank" aria-label="Read more about NSWorkspace on developer.apple.com"}{:.active .font-medium} is a workspace that can launch other apps and perform a variety of file-handling services.
 There is one shared NSWorkspace object per app which has a method named OperUrl.
 We pass a new NSUrl object intialized by the member href.

 9. {: .lh-copy }That's it.
 Your hyperlink control is now ready to use.
 To do so -
     1. Open Main.storyboard and drag a Text Field object from Objects Library to wherever you want to put the hyperlink.
 Let's use it on About View Controller.